-Pending completion of the selection process, MCLA entered into an extended contract with VMC to run through June 2016 or until a new oversight Board had been selected and seated.
+Pending completion of the selection process, MCLA entered into a revised contract with VMC to run through June 2016 or until a new oversight Board had been selected and seated.
 Under this contract, MCLA retained its BID oversight function during the process to modify the BID Ordinance, establish Mendocino County Tourism Commission, transfer VMC assets to the new Commission, and seat the elected and appointed members of the MCTC Board.

-It should be noted that in spite of MCLA's continued responsibility for BID oversight during these turbulent times, participation in this important role by MCLA Board members steadily diminished.
+It should be noted that in spite of MCLA's continued responsibility for BID oversight, participation in this important role by MCLA Board members steadily diminished.
 Several seated Board Members regularly failed to attend monthly meetings.
 In compliance with the MCLA Bylaws, some were removed for a lack of attendance.
 Other Board Members resigned.
 By November 2015, when MCLA approved its FY 2015-2016 Annual Plan, based on the BOS approved budget for the year, only ten (10) of the nineteen (19) Board seats were filled.
 Vacant seats included two (2) of eight (8) North Coast seats, three (3) of five (5) South Coast seats, and four (4) of six (6) Inland Corridor seats.
+No meeting was scheduled in December.
+The January 2016 meeting was cancelled for lack of a quorum.
+This delayed the scheduled transfer of assets to MCTC by more than a month.

-The MCLA Board also proved unable to recruit candidates for the BID Advisory Board and submit nominations for the open seats in a timely manner.
+Another serious consequence was its inability to recruit candidates for the BID Advisory Board and submit nominations for the open seats in a timely manner.
 In order to seat the BID Advisory Board in time for its first annual meeting in November, the BOS needs to receive these nominations by September.
 Instead, the MCLA Board finally reviewed nominees for the 2015-2016 appointments at an MCLA special Board meeting on February 10, 2016.
 At that time two nominees were discussed for the open coastal seat.
 No nominees were proposed for the vacant inland seats.
-An application for one Coastal seat was finally submitted in April.
+A month later, MCLA had still failed to submit applications to the BOS for the two potential nominees.